simoncham/cardapp-wharf-api/readme.md

 # CardApp - Wharf API Test Project

-This is a project to develop test automation of CardApp API for Wharf
+This is a project to develop a workspace for test automation of CardApp API for Wharf

 - API Consumer Client: `Wharf`
 - API Producer Company: `CardApp`